I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_io_interrupt_message_info_entry.md

 ## Members

+`MessageAddress`

+Specifies the physical address that triggers the interrupt message.

+`TargetProcessorSet`

+Specifies a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a> value that determines the set of processors that can receive the interrupt.

 `InterruptObject`

 Pointer to the interrupt object that represents the interrupt.

+`MessageData`

+Specifies the value to be written to the address specified by <b>MessageAddress</b> to trigger the interrupt.

+`Vector`

+Specifies the interrupt vector for the interrupt.

 `Irql`

 Specifies the device IRQL (DIRQL) for the interrupt.

-`MessageAddress`

-Specifies the physical address that triggers the interrupt message.

-`MessageData`

-Specifies the value to be written to the address specified by <b>MessageAddress</b> to trigger the interrupt.

 `Mode`